 Days 2-3 Bike through Bhutan's culturally and scenically rich valleys—you'll be one of the few!
 Dochu La pass dazzles with panoramas of snowcapped Himalayan peaks Ethereal villages and rice paddies enliven your ride to Punakha Valley Engage with monks in between their meditations Hike to Chorten Nebu, a remote 14th-century temple accessible only by foot and seldom visited by international travelers.

 Days 4-5 Immersion into an ancient landscape where life's daily rituals remain sacred Raft down Punakha's Mochu river on our way to the exquisite riverside Punakha Dzong, Bhutan's 300-year-old lofty winter capital Feast your eyes on vibrant Bhutanese painting, sculpture and textile arts in Thimphu, the capital city Curious about Buddhism and how it defines life here?
 Our historian will enlighten you Tackle the steep but rewarding walk to Tango Goemba, a 17th-century monastery.

 Days 6-8 Hike to secluded Buddhist monasteries and temples, including the famed Tiger's Nest Climb an ancient path to the Taktshang teahouse, situated at 9,200 feet and offering superb views of the valley and otherworldly Taktshang Monastery.

 - Immersion into an ancient landscape where life's daily rituals remain sacred

-- Namgay, our local guide and longtime friend, opens doors normally closed to foreign travelers
+- Our Bhutanese guides and longtime friends open doors normally closed to foreign travelers

 - Bike through Bhutan's culturally and scenically rich valleys—you'll be one of the few!